BruceEckel/functional_error_handling/Slides.md

 ### The Functional Approach

 - Stop using exceptions
-- Functions return a “package” combining the answer + potential error
+- Functions return a structure combining the answer + potential error
 - We can do this with a *type union*:

 **`example2.py`**